ProteinsWebTeam/HMMER-web-docs/docs/searches.rst

 batch mode.
 With both **phmmer** and **hmmscan**, files containing sequences in FASTA format can be uploaded via the "Upload a file" link.
 These sequences will then be searched, in turn, against the specified databases.
-Note that there is a limit of 500 sequences per batch request.
-This is to prevent overload of the servers, but multiple batch requests are permitted.
+There is a limit of 500 sequences per batch request.
+This is only to prevent overload of the servers: multiple batch requests are permitted.
 Once the job is
 submitted, a different results page will be returned, showing a